squidserv/Analgesic-Bullet/README.md

 ## WARNING

-You must be using Custom Roles version 1.2.7 for this mod to work.
+You must be using Custom Roles version 1.2.7 or newer for this mod to work.

 ## Special Thanks:
 - [Noxx](https://steamcommunity.com/id/noxxflame) and [Malivil](https://steamcommunity.com/id/malivil) for all their work on Custom Roles for TTT